Drogue-Systems/Drogue-Docs/pages/drogue_can_bpwrd/drogue_can_bpwrd_pinout.md

 #### 2.2 CAN Termination Jumper Pins

 Each CAN bus has pair of pins labeled 'TERM', these pins are intended to be optionally shorted together using a jumper to add a termination resistor across the CAN data lines.

+{% include image.html file="drogue_can_bpwrd/CAN-BPWRD_CAN_term.jpg" alt="CAN-BPWRD Image with Annotated Pinout of CAN 'TERM' Pins" caption="CAN-BPWRD Image with Annotated Pinout of CAN 'TERM' Pins" max-width="1000"%}

 See the [CAN-BPWRD CAN documentation page](drogue_can_bpwrd_can.html) for more information on this function.